SSWConsulting/SSW.Rules.Content/rules/bench-master/rule.md

 ## What does a Bench Master do?

 A bench master's primary responsibility is to ensure that all developers know what they are working on when they are not on client projects.
-In order to accomplish this, the bench master has these secondary responsibilities:
+In order to accomplish this, the bench master has these responsibilities:

 - Responsibility - Allocating a Scrum team to new employees or employees finished on a project
   - The Bench Master should make the internal booking for the developer